 Or at least, I didn't like Gazpacho.

-The first time I was served a “Gazpacho” it was a thick, tomato and bread-based “soup”.
+The first time I was served a "Gazpacho" a dish that originated in Spain, it was a thick, tomato, and bread-based "soup".
 And I use the term soup loosely.
 It was a combination of soggy bread and tomato juice.
 With a bit of garlic and olive oil.
 I liked neither the flavor nor the texture.

 Second time.
 Fully blended Gazpacho.
 Really good tasting V-8 juice.
 Add me a shot of vodka and call it a Bloody Mary.

 So I stopped ordering it or thinking about it.

 Until BB and I went into a little bar/cafe in New Orleans for a bite before we went to our lunch.
 That's what we food people do.
 Eat something at place A before we head over to place B to eat.
 It's the only way to dine.